Click questions to reveal answer:

 Whilst this means that you will have to re-enter your data when you re-visit D-Risk, we have made data entry as quick and easy as possible.

 Yes, the crops available to choose in D-Risk represent the most common commercial crops for which established relationships between agroclimate and theoretical crop irrigation needs have been developed drawing on previous work by Cranfield University.
 If you want to assess irrigation requirements for a crop that is not within the list, or a specific variety (e.g. pre-pack potato), then you can choose a crop from the list with similar planting and harvesting dates and modify the “irrigation correction factor” to match your estimated irrigation needs for that crop.
 For example, if you want to represent turnip, then you can select parsnip and modify the irrigation correction factor to reduce or increase the crop water requirements according to your farm experience.
+Other crops can therefore be modelled, but you will need to use an existing crop as an analogue and then modify it accordingly.

 The estimation of theoretical crop irrigation needs in D-Risk is based on previous research carried out by Cranfield University.
 This research was used by the EA in support of their abstraction licence renewal process to assess what they term “reasonable needs”.